-Before the 17th century still life was usually limited to the background detail of religious figurative art usually with some symbolic significance.
-Many fruits, for example, had meanings that now seem rather strange.
-The cherry symbolized heaven (it was known as the Fruit of Paradise) and the pomegranate symbolized Christ’s Resurrection.
-This is because in Greek mythology the pomegranate was associated with Persephone who returned to the earth every year from the Underworld, symbolizing the way in which spring brings new life after winter.
+Before the 17th century still life was usually limited to the background detail of religious figurative art, usually with some symbolic significance.
+In the 'Madonna and Child' by Carlo Crivelli, the apples and fly represent temptation and corruption while the cucumber is seen as the antidote to these as it was a symbol of redemption.
+Many fruits had meanings that now seem rather strange.
+For example, the cherry symbolized heaven (it was known as the Fruit of Paradise) and the pomegranate symbolized Christ’s Resurrection.
+This evolved from Greek mythology where the pomegranate was associated with Persephone who returned to the earth every year from the Underworld, symbolizing the way in which spring brings new life after winter.

-However, as a subject in its own right, still life painting was considered to be a lower form of art.
-Some painters had achieved great skill in the realistic representation of objects, but it was not elevated to the status of a major art form until the work of Chardin emerged in the 18th century, followed by Cézanne in the 19th century and the Cubists in the 20th century.
+As a subject in its own right, still life painting was generally considered to be a lower form of art.
+Some painters had achieved great skill in the realistic representation of objects, but it was not elevated to the status of a major art form until the work of Chardin emerged in the 18th century, followed by Cézanne in the 19th century and the abstract style of Cubism in the 20th century.